Safety and Security

-School safety is our top priority at Fremont Public Schools.
+School safety is one of our top priorities at Fremont Public Schools.
 We enforce many policies and procedures to safeguard our students.
-Fremont Public Schools encourages all students if you see something, say something and if you know something, tell someone.
+Fremont Public Schools encourages all students – if you see something, say something and if you know something, tell someone.

-The “I Love You Guys” SRP is in place in thousands of schools around the country and is becoming the standard in school safety training.
-The foundation was started after Emily Keyes was shot and killed in Platte Canyon High School.
-During the incidents, Emily texted “I love you guys” to her parents which became the name of the foundation.
-For more information visit the I Love U Guys Foundation Website at http://iloveuguys.org.
+The “I Love You Guys” SRP is in place in thousands of schools around the country and is the standard emergency response recommended by the Nebraska Department of Education.
+The foundation was started after Emily Keyes was shot and killed in Platte Canyon High School in Bailey, Colorado.
+During the incident, Emily texted “I Love You Guys” to her parents, this phrase became the foundation’s name.
+For more information visit the I Love You Guys Foundation website at http://iloveuguys.org.